-The following table sets forth information concerning the Company's equity compensation plans as of September 30, 2022:
+The following table sets forth information concerning the Company's equity compensation plans as of September 30, 2023:

-Plan Category (a) Number Of Securities To Be Issued Upon Exercise Of Outstanding Options, Warrants, And Rights # (1) (b) Weighted-Average Exercise Price Of Outstanding Options, Warrants, And Rights (c) Number Of Securities Remaining Available For Issuance Under Equity Compensation Plans (Excluding Securities Reflected In Column (a)) # Equity compensation plans approved by security holders 2,779,028 \$ 39.44 3,660,164 (1) Shares underlying awards of performance-based restricted stock under uits are reflected in this column as follows: (i) with respect to awards that vested on Septer nher 30, 2022, this column reflects the
+(a) (b) (c) Plan Category Number Of Securities To Be Issued Upon Exercise Of Outstanding Options, Warrants, And Rights # (1) Weighted-Average Exercise Price Of Outstanding Options, Warrants, And Rights \$ Number Of Securities Remaining Available For Issuance Under Equity Compensation Plans (Excluding Securities Reflected In Column (a)) # Equity compensation plans approved by security holders 1,988,836 \$46.12 3,199,541

-Shares underlying awards of performance-based restricted stock units are reflected in this column as follows: (i) with respect to awards that vested on September 30, 2022, this column reflects the actual vesting of awards and, therefore, the number of shares actually issued with respect to such awards; and (ii) with respect to awards that are scheduled to vest on September 30, 2023 and September 30, 2024, this column reflects a number of shares that would be issued if the maximum 175 percent potential payout were earned.
-We reserve within our Stock Plan a number of shares sufficient to cover the maximum 175 percent potential payout of our then-outstanding performance-based equity awards.
+(1) Shares underlying awards of performance-based restricted stock units are reflected in this column as follows: (i) with respect to awards that vested on September 30, 2023, this column reflects the actual vesting of awards and, therefore, the number of shares actually issued with respect to such awards; and (ii) with respect to awards that are scheduled to vest on September 30, 2024 and September 30, 2025, this column reflects a number of shares that would be issued if the maximum (either 175 or 200 percent based on previously disclosed changes) potential payout were earned.
+We reserve within our Stock Plan a number of shares sufficient to cover the maximum potential payout of our then-outstanding performance-based equity awards.